Emtricitabine, rilpivirine, and tenofovir alafenamide (Oral)

 Pharmacologic Class: Nucleoside Reverse Transcriptase Inhibitor

 Emtricitabine, rilpivirine, and tenofovir alafenamide combination is used to treat human immunodeficiency virus (HIV) infection.
-HIV is the virus that causes acquired immune deficiency syndrome (AIDS). emtricitabine, rilpivirine, and tenofovir alafenamide is usually given to patients who have not received any HIV treatment in the past.
+HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
+Emtricitabine, rilpivirine, and tenofovir alafenamide is usually given to patients who have not received any HIV treatment in the past or to replace their current antiviral medicines provided that they meet certain requirements.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For emtricitabine, rilpivirine, and tenofovir alafenamide, the following should be considered: